The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost

-\paraib{Kairos Profitability} On average, Kairos received 30,583 payments totaling 2.26 ETH, with an average revenue of 0.00007 ETH per user.
+On average, Kairos received 30,583 payments totaling 2.26 ETH, with an average revenue of 0.00007 ETH per user.
 Notably, 8,121 users (27\%) paid only 1 wei, reflecting Kairos’s minimum bid \cite{Kairos-Docs}.
-Figure \ref{fig:kairos-profitability} shows Kairos’s express lane fees, user payments, and arbitrage profits over time.
-Kairos generally pays far more in fees than it earns in revenue, while arbitrageurs often profit more than both the fees paid to Kairos and, at times, the fees Kairos itself pays to secure the lane.
+Figure \ref{fig:kairos-profitability} shows Kairos's express lane fees, user payments, and arbitrage profits over time.
+Kairos generally pays far more in fees than it earns in revenue, while arbitrageurs often generate profit that is larger than the fees paid to Kairos and, at times, the fees Kairos itself pays to secure the express lane.
 Overall, Kairos is not profitable, which raises the question whether controllers that do not engage in CEX-DEX arbitrage are able to sustain themselves.